senacor/InnoLabFacebookMessenger/docs/bare-metal/README.md

 # Bare Metal Facebook Chatbot

-This is a very basic chatbot, demonstrating how to create a Facebook chatbot backend without any framework wrapping and hiding all the magic magic.
+This document describes how to deploy, use and debug the [bare matal chatbot](../bare-metal_bot).

 ## Deploy and connect with Facebook